-Impact of Activity: In the first year of implementation during Fiscal Year 2013, People Assisting the Homeless (PATH) operated the activity as a pilot program.
+In the first year of implementation during Fiscal Year 2013, People Assisting the Homeless (PATH) operated the activity as a pilot program.
 The sixteen subsidies utilized by PATH serve homeless individuals in a development called Connections Housing.
 Connections Housing is an integrated service and residential community whose primary goal is to help homeless persons living on the neighborhood streets to rebuild their lives and secure and retain permanent housing.
 Virtually every resource a person needs to break the cycle of homelessness is available without ever leaving the building.
 Along with the 16 short-term SRO units designated to the program, Connections Housing includes 73 permanent supportive project-based housing units, two manager units, and 134 interim housing beds.
-The complex contains the PATH Depot, a one stop service center offering services such as case management, a life skills unit, women's empowerment program, legal services, and personal care services.
+The complex contains the PATH Depot, a one-stop service center offering services such as case management, a life skills unit, women's empowerment program, legal services, and personal care services.
 The Downtown Family Health Center is also a part of the project, offering comprehensive medical and mental health care services.
 The project was the first of its kind in San Diego and was designed to serve the specific needs of the downtown area.
-In Fiscal Year 2018, 9 participants relocated to permanent housing after stabilizing in the transitional units at Connections Housing.
+In Fiscal Year 2020, 9 participants relocated to permanent housing after stabilizing in the transitional units at Connections Housing.

 In Fiscal Year 2014, SDHC partnered with Episcopal Community Services (ECS) and Serving Seniors to serve homeless clientele in the City of San Diego.
 The Uptown Save Haven (UTSH) program operated by ECS is a transitional housing program working with the locally funded Full Service Partnership (FSP) providers to assist homeless persons with psychiatric disabilities in an effort to access permanent housing and connect participants with resources to address physical and mental health challenges.
 UTSH targets the chronically homeless, the mentally ill, persons combating substance abuse and/or HIV/AIDS, and persons who are destitute and disabled.
 The FSP provider staff informs individuals about the opportunity to reside at UTSH while working on securing permanent housing.
 UTSH staff is assigned to a resident for one-on-one weekly meetings and the provision of onsite support services.
 UTSH primarily tracks three outcomes as residents leave the program: The transition to permanent housing, the ability to acquire/retain an income, and the ability to acquire/maintain sufficient life skills to improve greater self-sufficiency.
-During the fiscal year, 32 residents participated in the UTSH program, and 20 exited UTSH with the following outcomes:
+During the fiscal year, 23 residents participated in the UTSH program, and 13 exited UTSH with the following outcomes:

-- Eighteen residents increased or maintained income. - Sixteen residents increased motivation and/or life skills to improve self-sufficiency. - Fourteen residents transitioned to a permanent housing situation. - One resident was admitted to a psychiatric facility. - One resident transitioned to an emergency shelter. - One resident was incarcerated. - One resident transitioned to a long-term care facility. - Two clients left for other transitional housing.
+- Eight residents increased or maintained income. - Thirteen residents increased motivation and/or life skills to improve self-sufficiency. - Nine residents transitioned to a permanent housing situation. - One resident was admitted to a psychiatric facility. - Two residents transitioned to a residential halfway house. - One resident entered short term hospital care and passed away.

 Serving Seniors provides participants with case management, health services, and safe shelter allowing seniors to transition to permanent housing by removing barriers to independent living.
 Case managers are assigned to individuals to set objectives and goals of achieving permanent housing and successful independent living.
-During the fiscal year, 38 seniors successfully completed the program and moved into more permanent housing.
+During the fiscal year, 22 seniors successfully completed the program and moved into more permanent housing.
 The program maintained a close relationship with Connections Housing who refers clients to SCC for possible placement.
-Approximately one-third of the graduates of the program moved into one of Serving Seniors supportive housing complexes.

-The program served a total of 119 participants in the fifth year of implementation with an aggregate total of 280 households transitioning to self-sufficiency since implementation.
+The program served a total of 101 participants in the seventh year of implementation with an aggregate total of 381 households transitioning to self-sufficiency since implementation.